-To receive the network level of benefits, you must get covered services through your PCP's office.
+To receive benefits, you must get covered services through your PCP.
 Your PCP will provide you with primary care.

 Your PCP can provide care for obstetrical or gynecological services.
 Or, you can choose an OB, GYN or OB/GYN network provider to provide care for those services.
 You can access an OB, GYN or OB/GYN network provider without a referral from your PCP.
 A female has direct access to OB, GYN, or OB/GYN in addition to a PCP.